MultiSafepay/docs/content/payments/methods/banks/bank-transfer/_index.md

 {{< details title= "Emailing payment instructions yourself" >}}

 You may prefer to email the customer the payment details yourself, e.g. for consistent, branded communications.
-Make sure you include clear instructions about what details the customer needs to provide and the required format (see&nbsp;2.&nbsp;below).
+Make sure you include clear instructions about what details the customer needs to provide and the required format (see&nbsp;[Transfer guidance for customers](/payment-methods/bank-transfer/#transfer-guidance-for-customers) below).

 To prevent us from emailing the customer, see API reference – [Create order](https://docs-api.multisafepay.com/reference/createorder) > Banking order.
 Set the `disable_send_email` parameter to `true`.